-Overnight: Sleeper train | Breakfast
+Overnight: Luxor | Breakfast

 Prices & Dates

 Prices shown are per person when there are 2 persons sharing a room.
-The single supplement price needs to be added to the per person price if single rooms are required.
+The single supplement price needs to be added to the per person price where single rooms are required.
 If travelling solo, an additional ‘1-person’ supplement will apply.Read More

 The hotels listed below are ones which we frequently use on this tour.
 We reserve the right to substitute these hotels to ones of a similar standard.

 The Sonesta Hotel & Casino is a sophisticated and luxurious hotel offering spacious, en-suit rooms with opulent furnishings.
 Enjoy a cocktail at the poolside bar or indulge in a relaxing massage or Turkish steam bath at the full-service spa.
 With 5 restaurants located within the hotel you'll be spoilt for choice over dining options.